carlotiii30/Security-Intent-Auditor/README.md

 * `requirements.txt`: Project dependencies.

 ---
-*Created as a practical application of the ISC2 CC certification to solve real-world IT security challenges.* [cite: 1, 3, 4, 5]
+*Created as a practical application of the ISC2 CC certification to solve real-world IT security challenges.*